Distributor or commercial agent: a dilemma

 Agency agreement

-If you opt for an agent, draw up a contract to document agreements about marketing work, a non-complete clause, commission, and payment dates.
+If you opt for an agent, draw up a contract to document agreements about marketing work, a non-compete clause, commission, and payment dates.

 Model contracts

-The Association of Dutch Trade Agents (VNHI) and the International Chamber of Commerce (ICC) have , which you can easily adapt to your personal situation.
+The Association of Dutch Trade Agents and Importers (VNHI) and the International Chamber of Commerce (ICC) have model contracts , which you can easily adapt to your personal situation.
+If you are unsure, ask a legal specvialist for advice.

 Good start